Flabelatus/CircularWood_4.0_WP1/README.md

 For the data validation, Marshmallow library is used to create the schemas that would be used.
 Each of the API methods check for these schemas.

+An example of the serialized JSON for the data relating to residual wood

 ### Docker
 In order to run the server for development, you need to run the Docker container.